-Have you ever done a fresh Yoast SEO for WordPress install on your WordPress website?
-Have you ever found yourself wondering what’s hidden in the general SEO section of Yoast SEO?
-In the SEO section, in the bottom half of the WordPress menu on the left of the page?
+Have you ever done a fresh install of Yoast SEO for WordPress on your WordPress website?
+Or perhaps you haven’t installed Yoast SEO yet, and you’re wondering what to expect?
 Perhaps the better question would be: have you ever tried our Yoast SEO configuration wizard?
-Our wizard takes care of all the little things that you should configure.
+Our wizard takes care of all the little things that you should configure in Yoast SEO.
 Things that you might forget in your eagerness to get started with your newly set up website.
+But how do you start the configuration wizard?
+And what exactly do we cover in each step?
+Let’s dive in!

 Where can I find the Yoast SEO configuration wizard?

-Of course, you want to jump right in and configure our plugin, using that Yoast SEO configuration wizard.
-Once you have installed our plugin, you’ll see a notification on your Yoast SEO dashboard:
+Of course, you want to jump right in and configure the plugin, using that Yoast SEO configuration wizard.
+Once you have installed the Yoast SEO plugin, you’ll see this notification in Yoast SEO > General > Dashboard:

 The configuration wizard helps you to easily configure your site to have the optimal SEO settings.